Mar 31 Summer Toys

 RV Insurance – It is more than a car and it is not quite a house, which is why it can be challenging to find the right coverage for your home on wheels at an affordable rate.
 If you are using your RV for only a few weeks out of the year, it may be covered under your homeowner policy.
 If you spend a lot of time in your RV a specialized policy is your best option.
 Be sure to review your policy in full and find the best insurance to protect your home-sweet-home away from home.

 Boats – It is possible to add a boat to your homeowner’s policy, however, it is often best to purchase a separate policy that is specific to your boat.
 Most homeowner policies do not cover marine events like wreck removal and salvage work – so why risk having limited or no coverage?

 Purchase a boat policy for your boat.
 Boat insurance comes in a couple of different varieties.
 Agreed value, typically more expensive, allows you to set the value of the boat and that is what you will be paid in the event of a total loss.
 Actual cash value, usually less expensive, factors in depreciation and pay out what the boat is actually worth at the time of the event.

-Making sure your summer “toys” are covered before you head out for the weekend is always a good idea.
-Talk to us about these “toys” or your summer fun could be very costly!
+Making sure your summer toys are covered before you head out for the weekend is always a good idea.
+Talk to us about your summer toys or your summer fun could be very costly!